marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

   - Ensure all parameters are validated
   - `assert( validateThing() )` before-and-after anything that modifies it
   - Look for CLion problems
+  - Ensure each `NOLINT` is still relevant and valid
 - Run `make clean` and then `make lint`
 - Run `make clean` and then `make test`
 - Run `make doc` and then `make publish`